Connect with others who understand.

 Talk With Others Who Understand

-MyNarcolepsyTeam is the social network for people with narcolepsy.
-More than 8,000 members come together to ask questions, give advice, and share their stories with others who understand life with narcolepsy.
+On MyNarcolepsyTeam, the social network for people with narcolepsy and their loved ones, more than 11,000 members come together to ask questions, give advice, and share their stories with others who understand life with narcolepsy.

-Does your child have narcolepsy?
-Share your experience in the comments below, or start a conversation by posting on MyNarcolepsyTeam.
+What behavioral changes have you helped your child make to better manage their narcolepsy symptoms?
+What has been most effective?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.